Thdegraaff/WooW/_includes/index.md

 Did you ever:

-- *had to go back to the regression code you wrote months ago to replicate a table that a referee wants slightly different and been unable to trace how in hell it was created in the first place?*
+- *have to go back to the regression code you wrote months ago to replicate a table that a referee wants slightly different and been unable to trace how in hell it was created in the first place?*
 - *think that it would be nice if you could easily access the code for that relevant paper whose results do not make much sense?*
 - *suffer from a disk failure and lost some of your files because no backup was in place?*
 - *argue with co-authors which document version was the latest?*